scipy/scipy/doc/source/tutorial/ndimage.rst

 C callback functions for use with :mod:`ndimage` functions must all be written according to this scheme.
-The next section lists the :mod:`ndimage` functions that acccept a C callback function and gives the prototype of the callback function.
+The next section lists the :mod:`ndimage` functions that accept a C callback function and gives the prototype of the callback function.

 Functions that support C callback functions